fatemehrostamian/fatemehghasemiii.github.io/index.md

 + diploma: 2005
-+ Bachelor of science: Computer Engineering
++ Bachelor of science: Information Technology
-+  -2018, Payam Noor University of Tehran
++  -2014, Payam Noor University of Tehran

 ### Other Skills